You love the idea of a humidifier to help your dry skin, but you also want to sleep through the night.

 Because the technology is simpler, these are often more affordable than evaporative models.
 Yet, they do create a mechanical noise as a result of all of the mechanical parts.

 Ultrasonic humidifiers, on the other hand, do not require the use of an integrated fan.
 Nor do they include a spinning disc.

-Rather, these include a special plate that sits at the bottom of the machine, which is normally either metal or ceramic.
+Rather, these ultrasonic humidifiers work by including a special plate that sits at the bottom of the machine, which is normally either metal or ceramic.
 When you pour water into your machine and turn it humidifier on, the plate begins to vibrate at an ultrasonic frequency.